Final report for GNE20-226

-Initial work has shown that bees may prefer fungicide laced food sources, while other research has shown bee attractiveness to some fungicides.
+Initial work showed that bees may prefer fungicide laced food sources, while other research has shown bee attractiveness to some fungicides.
 As part of my dissertation, I found 36 pesticides returned to the hive in pollen, including numerous fungicides.
 New papers point to the negative impact of fungicides on different bee species, including honey bees.
 My initial tests showed that some high fungicide rates caused larval mortality.
-Therefore, we need to determine the influence of blueberry fungicide use on foraging behavior as well as impacts on brood development.
+Therefore, I needed to determine the influence of blueberry fungicide use on foraging behavior as well as impacts on brood development.

-My objectives include: 1) determining the influence of commonly used blueberry fungicides on honey bee foraging behavior, 2) determining if this behavior influences residues being introduced to the colony, and 3) determining the impacts of in-hive residues on brood development.
+My objectives were: 1) determine the influence of commonly used blueberry fungicides on honey bee foraging behavior, 2) determine if this behavior influences residues being introduced to the colony, and 3) determine the impacts of in-hive residues on brood development.

-Research components include: Field studies that record honey bee forager visitations in number and consumption rate as influenced by plain syrup vs syrup with various fungicides; pollen and nectar analyses for pesticide residues in hives, and in vitro feeding tests with fungicide amended diet to examine resulting effects on brood and maturation.
+Research components included: Field studies that recorded honey bee forager visitations in number and consumption rate as influenced by plain syrup vs syrup with various fungicides; field studies that recorded honey bee forager visitations to blueberry bushes sprayed with water or fungicide; pollen analyses for pesticide residues in hives, and in vitro feeding tests with fungicide amended diet to examine resulting effects on brood and maturation.

-Outreach will include extension newsletters, web-based blogs, and grower winter and spring update meetings.
-I will work with extension faculty to update the pollinator protection chapter in the NJ Blueberry Production Guide.
+Outreach included extension newsletters, web-based blogs, grower winter and spring update meetings, and beekeeper meetings.
+This work was used to update the pollinator protection chapter in the NJ Blueberry Production Guide.

 This project extends the work being done on an existing SARE grant, now coming to a conclusion in its 3rd and final season, but having opened additional questions relative to bee behavior and fungicide toxicity.
 The proposed work is designed to address those questions not addressed in the original SARE project.